WordPress/test-handbook/get-setup-for-testing/test-gutenberg-with-playground.md

 - Integration with external services
 - Performance or browser automation testing

+## Finding tickets to test

+A great place to start is the [Needs Testing](https://github.com/WordPress/gutenberg/pulls?q=is%3Aopen+is%3Apr+label%3A%22Needs+Testing%22) queue on GitHub.
+These are Gutenberg PRs that need a fresh set of eyes.
 ## Prerequisites

 Before testing, collect the following from the ticket or PR: